-Adobe Comp CC is a wonderful iPad app to create layouts for web and graphic design projects on the go.
+Adobe Comp CC is a wonderful iPad app for creating layouts for web and graphic design projects on the go.
 Its full of features including photos and shapes repository along with free fonts, gestures support, and more.

 MindNode is one of the best mind mapping tools that helps you to collect, organize, and share your ideas and thoughts.
 The iPad app is most helpful in joining threads of different ideas in a pattern while traveling or even when working with your team.

 What I liked is that you can add pictures and stickers to present your ideas better, and it supports voice-overs, gestures, and many more features as well.
 The app is fast, thanks to its “Smart Layout” and allows you to highlight, and add notes to your mind maps, etc. that help you organize your ideas quickly.

 Markup is a superb annotator, editor, highlighter, scanner, and viewer for PDFs.
 I feel it as an ultimate tool for you if you work with lots of documents regularly.
 That is not all; you can highlight web pages as well and use shapes, sticky notes, text boxes, etc.